sahaj279/handicraft-bazaar/README.md

 # Handicraft_bazaar

-A crossplatform flutter app that provides an exclusive e-commerce platform for artisans to sell their products and allow buyers and sellers to meet at one platform for business.
+A cross-platform flutter app that provides an exclusive e-commerce platform for artisans to sell their products and allow buyers and sellers to meet at one platform for business.

 > To promote the Indian handicraft industry globally